 During November of 2008, installation of our new pipe organ began.
 Though physically installed, the voicing was done during the month of January 2009.
 For more details and photos of the organ, see the page about the organ.

-Our Director of Music, Mr. Terry Hicks is a native of upstate New York, and lived in Chicago for many years before coming to Good Shepherd.
-His preparatory studies were done at the Eastman School of Music, and he received a Bachelor degree in organ studies from the Oberlin College Conservatory of Music, and Master degree from Northwestern University’s School of Music.
+Our Organist/Choir Director, Mr. Terry Hicks, is a native of upstate New York, and lived in Chicago for many years before coming to Good Shepherd.
+His preparatory studies were done at the Eastman School of Music, and he received a Bachelor degree in organ studies from the Oberlin College Conservatory of Music, and a Masters degree from Northwestern University’s School of Music.
 Since 1973, he has ministered in Episcopal, Lutheran, and Roman Catholic parishes.

 If you are interested in exploring opportunities of musical ministry at Good Shepherd, contact Terry Hicks at GSmusicMinistry@aol.com or call (310) 285-5425 extension 125.
 Follow our music events on Facebook.